 But despite its staggering popularity, Tether is no stranger to scandal and criticism.
 Its owners, the Hong-Kong based company Tether Holdings Ltd, may have promised that 1 USDT would always be equal to $1 (with an additional reserve of $1 for every Tether token issued), but this has recently been proven untrue.

 Ever since its launch in 2014, periodically huge increases in the number of Tether tokens in circulation have sparked concerns that Tether Holdings Ltd doesn’t have the financial reserves to back this, dollar by dollar.

 And in 2019, it was conclusively revealed that these concerns were valid.
 Only 74% of Tether is actively backed by the US dollar, throwing its status as a supposed stablecoin into question.

 Is Tether Still Considered A Stablecoin?

 Yes – but this reputation would be shattered instantly if every Tether trader suddenly decided to exchange their virtual assets to fiat dollars.
-According to Tether Holdings Ltd, traders are currently allowed to exchange 1 USDT for $1, meaning they are theoretically able to convert the contents of their online wallets into ‘real’ money.
+According to Tether Holdings Ltd, traders can exchange 1 USDT for $1, meaning they can theoretically convert the contents of their online wallets into ‘real’ money.
 But with the current reserves, this would only be possible for 74% of traders.

 On exchange platforms, Tether is still viewed as ‘the digital dollar’.
 Its controversy has clearly not harmed its success.
 In fact, it’s sparked a host of new stablecoins, such as Gemini, USD Coin, and even one built on the existing Ethereum blockchain.